K4KarolE/-I_aM_D_bee_Returns/README.md

 - `Windows` (tested on 10)
 - `Linux` (tested on Mint 21):
     - Window icon will not be displayed
-    - Excel sheets will not open automatically
+    - Excel sheet will not open automatically
     - The checkbox text placement can be off, solution:
         - Change the font style to `Arial` in `settings_db.json \ skins \ [every skin] \ font_style`
     - `Pyperclip` module: "On Linux, this module makes use of the xclip or xsel commands, which should come with the os.
 Otherwise run “sudo apt-get install xclip” or “sudo apt-get install xsel” (Note: xsel does not always seem to work.)
 Otherwise on Linux, you will need the gtk or PyQt4 modules installed. "